Skip to Main Content Carnegie Mellon University Libraries

 Purpose of the Guide

-The tips and examples are used to help students to design effective presentation.
-The technical contents in all examples are subject to copyright, please do not replicate.
+The tips and examples are used to help students to design effective presentations.
+The technical content in all examples is subject to copyright; please do not replicate.

 Example Slides Repository